echeran/smile-of-murugan/webbook/chapter16.md

 mentioned, who were directly indebted, in their prose-writings, to the commentators of past ages.
-There were many of them, but probably the most important of those who "bridged" medieval and modern prose, was the controversial Āṛumuka Nāvalar (1822-1876).
+There were many of them, but probably the most important of those who "bridged" medieval and modern prose, was the controversial Āṟumuka Nāvalar (1822-1876).
 He was a very prolific writer, editor, translator, and commentator.
 Besides a great number of original prose-works (narrations of *puranic* stories in prose, polemic writings against Christian missionaries)